 6. Initial investigation of the complaint

-6.2 On receipt of a valid complaint under Rule 4, or on commencement of an enquiry under Rule 5, the Chief Executive must open a file on the complaint and notify the Member complained about (the “respondent”) of the nature of the complaint, and the membership of the Panel.
+6.4 On receipt of a valid complaint under Rule 4, or on commencement of an inquiry under Rule 5, the Chief Executive must open a file for the complaint and notify the respondent(s) of the nature of the complaint, and the membership of the Panel.

-6.3 The Panel may invite the respondent to provide any written information that he or she considers relevant to the complaint, and must allow a reasonable period not exceeding thirty (30) days for the respondent to supply such information.
+6.5 The Panel may invite the respondent to provide any written information that the respondent considers relevant to the complaint, and must allow a reasonable period not exceeding thirty (30) days for the respondent to supply such information.

 b. any breach, alleged or proven, is insufficiently grave to warrant further pursuit, including by reference to a Complaint Determination Committee under section 7; or